gczudowski/fourthwall-recruitment-task/README.md

 1. Implemented Styled Components to handle styles.
 1. Implemented Table component with placeholders to gracefully handle pagination.
 1. Used React Hook Form to handle forms management
+1. Added running unit tests to pre-commit hook (since we don't have a pipeline at the moment, that's the least we can do)
+1. Decided to start writing tests starting with page-level features checks to make sure the app works as intended for the user

 # Future improvements